jlpteaching/ECS201A/hw3/hw3.rst

 .. code-block:: sh

     build/ARM/gem5.opt configs/example/arm/starter_se.py daxpy --cpu=hpi

+You may want to turn the above into a shell script.

 This will run the application using the "HPI" (high-performance in-order) core.
 You can find the configuration for the HPI core in ``configs/common/cores/arm/HPI.py``.